 The Decoders identified by a correct reception of an ID15 feedback message are immediately addressed by DID with a Select message.
 Once the Decoder receives a Select message addressed to its DID, it stops responding to Logon Enable messages.

-If collisions are detected, the back off phase is started.
+If collisions are detected, the back-off phase is started.
 The System sends a sequence of Logon Enable (All).
-Each Decoder not yet addressed by Select will execute the back-off algorithm described in Section 6.4.2 below, and send replies to only some of these Logon Enable messages, thereby increasing the chance of a successful reception of the ID15 message.
+Each Decoder not yet addressed by Select will execute the back-off algorithm described in Section 6.4.2 below, and sends replies to only some of these Logon Enable messages, thereby increasing the chance of a successful reception of the ID15 message.

 If no more new Decoders are received, and no more collisions are detected, the System can switch back to Logon Enable (Now) in order to enable new Decoders to be registered quickly.